 There is a wide range of CPD-earning activities available, to ensure that you choose the best mix of activities to meet your personal development goals.
 These could vary depending on your training and development needs, job type (in-house HR specialist, external HR consultant, HR academic), stage of career and personal circumstances.

 For example, if you are a retired HR professional, choosing to become a mentor could be a suitable activity.
 Or, if you have a goal to develop your HR technology skills, a professional development course on workforce analytics may be more useful.

 Whatever professional development you choose to carry out, it should relate to areas covered in The Competency Framework – Kahikatea, ka taea.

 How many points do I need?

-CPD Points are awarded for various types of professional development and the requirement is that members accrue at least 25 points per annum and 100 points over a 3 year period (the CPD period start date is either the date you became Chartered or 1 April 2018 - whichever is sooner).
+CPD Points are awarded for various types of professional development and the requirement is that Chartered and Emerging Professional members accrue at least 25 points per annum and 100 points over a 3 year period (the CPD period start date is either the date you became Chartered/Emerging Professional or 1 April 2018 - whichever is sooner).

 Any additional points may be carried over into following years in order to maximise their usefulness.

-Over a 3-year period, a Chartered Member must earn 100 points.
+Over a 3-year period, a these Members must earn 100 points.
 This means they sometimes need to earn more than 25 points in a year.